As amended 4 Dec 2006

 As amended 13 August 2020 – Nadine Jones, Parliamentarian; Justin Shaughnessy, President

 TITLE I – Purpose, Definitions, the Committee, and Amendments

 Section 101.
 Purpose.

 (A) The Financial Path governs the usage of the Student Government Association (SGA) funds which have been designated to aid student organizations and university programs.
-The intention is to help fund events and organizations which will benefit Youngstown State University and its students.
+The intention is to help fund events and organizations which will benefit Youngstown State University and its students during the COVID-19 pandemic.
 More assistance on the funding process will be available in the SGA office.

 (B) Title I establishes the purpose of this document, definitions, provisions for the budget, and organizational structure for the Financial Appropriations Committee.

 (C) Title II sets forth conditions for the nature of organizations, programs, events, travel, and so on that SGA may fund.

 (D) Title III establishes procedures for the appropriations process.